Australian, Solomon Islands ministers discuss China pact | Politics

 - Australia

-Australia's foreign minister has met her Solomon Islands counterpart for the first time since the South Pacific island nation signed a security pact with China.
+Australia's foreign minister has met her Solomon Islands counterpart for the first time since the South Pacific nation signed a security pact with China, which has raised concerns about Beijing's encroachment on Australia's doorstep.

-Payne's office said the pair agreed that Australia remained the Solomon Islands' security partner of choice and that the Solomon Islands would not host a foreign military base less than 2,000 kilometres off Australia's northeast coast.
+Payne's office said the two agreed that Australia remained the Solomon Islands' security partner of choice and that the Solomon Islands would not host a foreign military base less than 2,000 kilometers off Australia's northeast coast.

 Manele could not be contacted for comment on Saturday.